 - Drain water from equipment before an expected freeze.

-- Add antifreeze to equipment being stored for the winter.
+- Add antifreeze for sprayers to equipment being stored for the winter.

 - If storing a pest control sprayer for the winter, consider removing the pump to perform annual maintenance.